Rebuilding a paramotor

 REINSTALLATION: Follow the installation instructions on the bearing replacement page above after seal installation.

-17. Oil seals are best removed with a press and the correct sized pipe/socket/drift.
+17. Oil seal removal Remove with a press and the correct sized pipe/socket/drift.
 The drift must just clear the opening in the case.
-REINSTALLATION: Follow the installation instructions on the bearing replacement page.
-IT IS BEST TO INSTALL THE SEALS AFTER THE BEARINGS ARE INSTALLED.

 removing the main seals from the crankcase halves